jamierkier2023/Cafe-Delights-Coffee-/README.md

 ### Project Overview

 This data analysis project aims to provide insights into the sales performance of a Coffee Chain over the course of six months.
-By analyzing the sales trends according to product type, over the course of six months, we seek to identify trends, make data-driven reccomendations, and gain a deeper understanding of Cafe-Delights-Coffee performance metrics with the end goal of maximizing sales by raising the total revenue by twenty percent.
+By analyzing the sales trends according to product type, over the course of six months, I sought to identify trends, make data-driven reccomendations, and gain a deeper understanding of Cafe-Delights-Coffee performance metrics with the end goal of maximizing sales by raising the total revenue by twenty percent.

 ---